-This Pan Fried Monkfish & Tagliatelle is bursting full of flavours and make the perfect dinner night option, from HelloFresh.
+This Pan Fried Monkfish with Tagliatelle is bursting full of luxury flavours and make the perfect dinner night option, from HelloFresh.
 Cook up a fresh start!

 Baby Plum Tomatoes

 Flat Leaf Parsley

 Fresh Tagliatelle(ContainsEgg, Gluten)

 Reserved Pasta Water for the Sauce